htw-imi-showtime/showtime-website/content/ws21/master/m4-lcvd/features.md

 of their symptoms via LCvd, the app's visualization helps them understand the course of their illness.

+#### Calendar
+A calendar shows for which days the symptom strength has been recorded.
+One can switch between months by swiping.
+One can select a day and can then either see the record for that day or be prompted to track symptom strength for that day.

+BILD des Calender

 #### Graph

-#### Calendar
+A line graph displays the course of symptom strength for each individual symptom.
+If multiple symptoms are being tracked, symptom curves can be turned on and off.
+The graph can be displayed per week or per month and it is possible to switch between periods of time.

+BILDER verschiedener Graphen

 #### "Symptom Light"
+LCvd's "symptom light" ("Symptomampel") is shown under the graph representation of the symptom strength curve.
-LCvd's "symptom light" ("Symptomampel") helps people with Long Covid decide whether another visit to the doctor is necessary.
-The "symptom light"'s color is based on the growth rate of a symptom's strength OVER X DAYS.
+It helps people with Long Covid decide whether another visit to the doctor is necessary.
+The "symptom light"'s color is based on the growth rate of a symptom's strength over either a week or a month, depending on which period of time has been selected in the graph view.
 If the symptom is getting stronger, the light switches to red.
 If it gets better, it switches to green.
 If the symptom strength stays the same, the light switches to yellow.
 TODO: Internally, we calculate the growth rate with linear regression.

+BILD der Symptomampel

+For clarity the user is provided with an explanation of the "symptom light", when clicking on the question mark.

 #### PDF
 LCvd's ability to create a PDF with symptom records can provide extra insights for doctors.

+BILD des fertigen PDFs

 {{</section>}}

 {{<section title="Registration and Authentication">}}